ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 1. Uploading files for a new project to the platform
 2. Downloading an existing project from the platform

+Each step will outline the command to execute followed by a brief description of the command's functionality.

 ## Requirements

 Please ensure you have completed the following setup from the [Requirements](/requirements) page: